MathOnco/Newsletter-Bibliography/README.md

-# MathOnco References
+# TWiMO References
-> A collection of the references collected on [This Week in Mathematical Oncology](https://thisweekmathonco.substack.com/)
+> A collection of the references collected on [This Week in Mathematical Oncology](https://thisweekmathonco.substack.com/) (TWiMO)

 ## Access the collection
 Everything is in the `res` folder!